-- We formally cast the PR problem into the framework of maximum likelihood with missing data.
+• We formally cast the PR problem into the framework of maximum likelihood with missing data.
 We derive a maximization criterion based on the expected complete-data log-likelihood.
-We show that within this context, the PR problem can be solved by an instance of the expectation conditional maximization (ECM) algorithm.
-It has been proven that ECM is more broadly applicable than EM, while it shares its desirable convergence properties [32].
+We show that, within this context, the PR problem can be solved by an instance of the the expectation conditional maximization (ECM) algorithm.
+It has been proven that ECM is more broadly applicable than EM while it shares its desirable convergence properties [32].
 In ECM, each M-step is replaced by a sequence of conditional maximization steps, or CM-steps.
-As will be explained and detailed in this paper, ECM is particularly well suited for point registration because the maximization over the registration parameters cannot be carried out independently of the other parameters of the model, namely, the covariances.
-For these reasons, we propose the Expectation Conditional Maximization for Point Registration algorithm (ECMPR). - The vast majority of existing rigid point registration methods use isotropic covariances for reasons that we just explained.
-In the more general case of anisotropic covariances, we show that the optimization problem associated with rigid alignment cannot be solved in closed form.
+As it will be explained and detailed in this paper, ECM is particularly well suited for point registration because the maximization over the registration parameters cannot be carried out independently of the other parameters of the model, namely the covariances.
+For these reasons we propose the Expectation Conditional Maximization for Point Registration algorithm (ECMPR).

+- The vast majority of existing rigid point registration methods use isotropic covariances for reasons that we just explained.
+In the more general case of anisotropic covariances, we show that the optimization problem associated with rigid alignment cannot be solved in closed-form.
 The iterative numerical solution proposed in [27] estimates the motion parameters without estimating the covariances.
-We propose and devise a novel solution to this problem which consists of transforming the nonconvex problem into a convex one using semidefinite positive (SDP) relaxation [33].
+We propose and devise a novel solution to this problem which consists in transforming the nonconvex problem into a convex one using semi-definite positive (SDP) relaxation [33].
 Hence, rigid alignment in the presence of anisotropic covariance matrices is amenable to a tractable optimization problem. - We extend the rigid alignment solution just mentioned to articulated alignment.
-Based on the fact that the kinematic motion of an articulated object can be written as a chain of constrained rigid motions, we devise an incremental solution which iteratively applies the rigid alignment solution just mentioned to the rigid parts of the kinematic chain.
+Based on the fact that the kinematic motion of an articulated object can be written as a chain of constrained rigid motions, we devise an incremental solution which iteratively applies the rigid-alignment solution just mentioned to the rigid parts of the kinematic chain.
 There are a few methods for aligning articulated objects via point registration.
-In [7], ICP is first applied independently to each rigid part of the articulated object, and next, the articulated constraints are enforced.
+In [7] ICP is first applied independently to each rigid part of the articulated object and next, the articulated constraints are enforced.
 The articulated ICP method of [8] alternates between associating points from the two sets and estimating the articulated pose.
-The latter is done by minimizing a nonlinear least-square error function which ensures that the rigid body parts are in an optimal pose, while the kinematic joint constraints are only weakly satisfied.
+The latter is done by minimizing a non-linear least-square error function which ensures that the rigid body parts are in an optimal pose while the kinematic joint constraints are only weakly satisfied.
 Our approach has two advantages with respect to these methods.
-First, rather than ICP, we use ECM, which has proven convergence properties and which can handle inliers and outliers in a principled way.
+First, rather than ICP, we use ECM which has proven convergence properties and which can handle inliers and outliers in a principled way.
 Second, our incremental rigid alignment formulation naturally enforces the kinematic constraints.
 As a consequence, these constraints hold exactly and there is no need to enforce them a posteriori.
-Moreover, the articulated registration method that we propose takes full advantage of the rigid point registration algorithm, which is quite different from data-point-toobject-part registration [34], [35], [36], [37], [38].
-We note that our method is similar in spirit to [39].
-However, the latter suffers from the limitations of ICP.
+Moreover, the articulated registration method that we propose takes full advantage of the rigid point registration algorithm, which is quite different from data-pointto-object-part registration [34-38].
+We note that our method is similar in spirit with [39].
+However, the latter suffers from the limitations of ICP. - One important property of any point registration method is its robustness to outliers.
+Our method has a built-in outlier model, namely a uniform component that is added to the Gaussian mixture to account for non-Gaussian data, as suggested in [40].
+This adds an improper uniformdensity component to the mixture.
+In theory it is attractive to incorporate the estimation of the uniform parameters into the EM algorithm.
+In practice, this requires an in-depth analysis of ML for the mixture in the presence of several parametric component models, which is an unsolved